 In the words of the President of the Australian Human Rights Commission Distinguished Professor Rosalind Croucher, “We must focus on the principles of security, responsibility, integrity, inclusivity, and especially humanity because it is without the last that we will be abandoning all hope in this digital revolution.”

 For details about the project and the consultation process you can visit the project webpage and read the Issues Paper.

 Lastly, I want to call out Yvette’s team for a fantastic job done in progressing our work on the IHL Action Plans (IHLAPs).

 Last week, together with the Graduate School of Business and Law at RMIT University, the IHL Program made a submission for proposed changes to the ASX Corporate Governance Council’s fourth edition of the Corporate Governance Principles and Recommendations.
 We aim to leverage this consultation process to convince the ASX to include not only reference to human rights (as it already does) but also reference to IHL, as a prime consideration for companies to operate legally, ethically and responsibly.

 Fauve Kurnadi did an exceptional job in leading the submission, producing such high quality collaborative work with our academic partner.
 This is a big step towards encouraging Australian companies to better understand IHL and its relevance to their operations.
 Special thanks also to Chris and Leanne who advised of approval processes and Sonia Meanwell for formatting the document at lightning speed and getting it sent off on time.

-Congratulations also to Isabel Robinson and others in the IHL team for the enormous amount of work that has gone into drafting an IHL Action Plan for Australian Red Cross – the executive recently adopted the ARC IHLAP and it will now go to the board in August; the final step before implementation begins.
+Congratulations also to Isabel Robinson and others in the IHL team for the enormous amount of work that has gone into drafting an IHL Action Plan for Australian Red Cross – the executive recently adopted the IHLAP and it will now go to the board in August; the final step before implementation begins.

 Talk to you next week.